 Airline card alternative: Citi/AAdvantage Executive World Elite Mastercard

 While the network here isn’t quite as extensive as United’s, this might be the option if you’re a regular American Airlines flyer.

-The card gives you access to more than 50 Admirals Club Lounges for you and authorized users even if they aren’t with you.
-Primary cardholders also have access to 60 partner lounges around the world.
+The card gives you access to nearly 50 Admirals Club Lounges for you and authorized users even if they aren’t with you.
+Primary cardholders also have access to nearly 60 partner lounges around the world.